-Unlike debt settlement and debt consolidation, bankruptcy typically wipes out debt.
-Although this may seem like a solution to your money problems, it will have lasting consequences on your credit report and still may not remove all the debt you have.
+Unlike debt settlement and debt consolidation, bankruptcy typically wipes out all unsecured debt.
+Although this may seem like a solution to your money problems, it will have lasting consequences on your credit report.
+Bankruptcy remains on your credit report for 10 years.

 It’s difficult to compare debt settlement or debt consolidation vs. bankruptcy, because many state and federal laws that apply to bankruptcy don’t apply to the other two forms of debt relief.
 However, it is safe to say that while bankruptcy is a course of last resort, it is still an option worth considering if you’re ready to start over financially.